shihab7269/Advanced-AC-AC-Power-Converter/README.md

 To generate the gate driving pulse, Arduino uno board is used.
 The following pin's are used:

     1. INPUT: Digital pin-7
-    2. OUTPUT: Digital pin-3, 2 (where 3 for T1 and 2 for T1 switch according to the designed circuit.)
+    2. OUTPUT: Digital pin-2, 3, 4, 5 (where 3 for T1, 2 for T3, 4 for T2 and 3 for T4 switch according to the designed circuit.)
-Here, total three arduino files are uploaded for up-converter, down-converter and ac voltage regulator apllications.
+Here, total two arduino files are uploaded for 17 hz and 12.5 hz frequency conversion.
 Just download the code and upload to your arduino uno board.

 ### Output Graph
 The following figures show the output voltage of the single-phase to single-phase AC/AC Power Converter taking from a two channel digital oscilloscope.